 An attestation from the IIT Lead Commander is submitted to WSCJTC for review on an annual basis.
 The attestation affirms that the IIT has taken the required annual training for both the IIT qualified lead investigators and the IIT as a unit.
 The annual training attestation must include a roster of all IIT members and indicate those that hold the IIT qualified lead investigator certificate status.
-If someone received their IIT qualified lead investigator certificate status.
-If someone received their IIT qualified lead investigator certificate status.
+If someone received their IIT qualified lead investigator certificate for the specific calendar year in question, the IIT Lead